Last Updated on

 Even though I often fall back to my old habits and each time I must remind myself of new ways, realizing these things was a huge release for me.
 I felt as if one of the thickest and tightest invisible chains around my chest split off into pieces, and actually I feel I’m now breathing easier and deeper than before.
 (I have a slight symptom of asthma for recent few years.)
 And, it became a bit easier to find out my limiting beliefs and agreements during days.

-Thank you very much for your time reading this, and thanks again for your insight and help in your message and audio course sessions!!
+Thank you very much for your time reading this, and thanks again for your insight and help in your message and the Self Mastery Course.

 Sincerely, Y. F. in Japan